"The images to behold in this

 |Crime Level||Very High|

-Asylum is the largest city on Khoras and the most lawless.
+Asylum is a large, independent and generally ungoverned and lawless city on the south coast of Ithria.
+Asylum is, in fact, the largest city in the world.
 Estimates place the population of Asylum at more than three quarters of a million, but the true population can only be guessed at.
 Asylum is a conglomeration of merchants, thieves, bandits, soldiers, renegades, assassins, mercenaries, outlaws, cutthroats and more.
 Barfights, riots, protests and general chaos are normal and common.
 Because of this, Asylum is earned the nickname "City of Thieves".

 Asylum was originally a maximum security detention facility owned and operated by the Traxx Legion before the Great War.
 It was a large stone keep with numerous prison levels beneath that was on the outskirts of the town of Shirdan.
 One prisoner, Symok, claimed he had been wrongfully convicted.
 When the great Traxxian revolt occurred in 771 CY, a full scale military coup was unleashed and the nation was plunged into political and military chaos.
 This provided Symok the opportunity he needed.
 Symok and a small band of fellow prisoners quickly wrestled control of the prison from the Legion.
 All guards were killed.
 Weapons and equipment were taken.
 The heavily fortified prison was converted into a fortress.
 It served as a base of operations from which raids were launched.
 The prisoner-turned-bandits quickly gained control of the town and the surrounding lands.